APalaitis/faderport-16-fl-studio/README.md

 * Assign EQ mode to some button.
 * Utilize SHIFT for extra features.
 * Function buttons.
+* Sends page - if send to # is not active, set the fader to 0.

 ## Code quality
 * README